Loading Experience

 Tangible.
 Repeatable.
 Profitable.

-Jen feels two things at once.
+But Jen feels two things at once.

 Grief—and something else.

-That’s the break.
+That’s the fracture.

 The Understudy can copy anything you choose to show.